ForNextSoftwareDevelopment/JuniorComputer/README.md

 This is an assembler/disassembler for the Elektor (Electuur) Junior Computer (MOS 6502 processor).
 Currently I am restoring a Junior Computer and decided to make a simulator for debugging code I (will) write for it.

+You can start by loading the monitor.asm program from the folder 'Monitor'.
+This contains the operating system.
+Use the button 'Debug' to debug/assemble the file.
+Then press the button 'Fast' (fast forward sign) to run the program.

 THIS IS A BETA VERSION, STILL WORKING ON IT !

 Copyright (c) 2023 Dirk Prins